-This declaration was adopted by the General Assembly on 13 September 2007 by 143 states.
-It is not law but it is a standard that countries should follow when dealing with indigenous people in their borders.
+- ✓ This declaration was adopted by the General Assembly on 13 September 2007.
+143 states are parties - ✓ It is not law.
+It is a standard that states should follow when dealing with indigenous people.

 Special Rapporteur on the Rights of the Indigenous Peoples